Chrizey91/LightControl/README.md

 ## Android app

+In the future you will be able to download and install the apk directly as well as downloading it from the Google Play store.

 Download and install [Android Studio](https://developer.android.com/studio/).
-Apparently, downloading project into a Dropbox-folder causes problems with Arduino Studio.
+Apparently, downloading the project into a Dropbox-folder causes problems with Arduino Studio.
 So try to avoid that.

 Connect your android device with active developer mode to you PC.

-Open this project in Android Studio, hit run and chose your android device as the output device.
+Open up Android Studio and open this project (select the main folder to open).

+You might nicht to clean/rebuild (Build->Clean Project, Build->Rebuild Project) the project or make (Build->Make Project) before running (Green arrow in the upper right) it.

 # Documentation